apache/druid/docs/ingestion/native-batch.md

 For perfect rollup, you should use either `hashed` (partitioning based on the hash of dimensions in each row) or `single_dim` (based on ranges of a single dimension.
 For best-effort rollup, you should use `dynamic`.

-For perfect rollup, `ashed partitioning is recommended in most cases, as it will improve indexing performance and create more uniformly sized data segments relative to single-dimension partitioning.
+For perfect rollup, `hashed` partitioning is recommended in most cases, as it will improve indexing performance and create more uniformly sized data segments relative to single-dimension partitioning.

 #### Hash-based partitioning